avanikawa/docs_haptik/docs/agent-chat/businesses.md

 1. Total Live chats: As the name suggests, you get the count of live chats for this business at any instant.
 2. Delayed chats: This gives you the number of *Delayed chats* for a business.
 When you create a *Team* for any business, you set the time value for which a chat is supposed to be considered delayed.

-       Tip: Delayed chat time can be different for any team in a business.
+> Delayed chat time can be different for any team in a business.

 You can click on any business in this section, to render the chats for it, in the next section.